googlefonts/colr-gradients-spec/colr-gradients-spec.md

 **Figure 5.18 A PaintGlyph table defines a clip region for the composition defined by its child sub-graph.**

-A PaintGlyph table on its own does not add content: if there is no child paint table, then the PaintGlyph table represents no presentation content and shall be ignored.
-This could result in the entire color glyph definition being invalid.
+A PaintGlyph table on its own does not add content: if there is no child paint table, then the graph is not well formed.
+See 5.7.11.1.9 for details regarding well-formedness and validity of the graph.
-See 5.7.11.1.9 for additional information.

 **5.7.11.1.4 Layering**